 But I love the design.
-The lights are subtle and have a pleasant hue — the top one changes colors or flashes to indicate the status of the hardware.
-In any case, you can quickly turn them off via the Asus Router mobile app or the web interface — you can’t dim them.
+The lights are subtle and have a pleasant hue -- the top one changes colors or flashes to indicate the status of the hardware.
+You can quickly turn them off via the Asus Router mobile app or the web interface -- you can't dim them.

 On one side, the ET12 has four network ports.
-There are two Gigabit LAN ports, one 2.5Gbps Multi-Gig WAN port, and another 2.5Gbps LAN ports.
+There are two Gigabit LAN ports, one 2.5Gbps Multi-Gig WAN port and another 2.5Gbps LAN port.

-Everything you can expect from an Asus AiMesh router, with pre-synced harware
+Everything you can expect from an Asus AiMesh router, with pre-synced hardware

 The new design aside, on the inside, the ZenWiFI Pro ET12, as a single router, is similar to all other Wi-Fi 6 routers from the company.

-If you have used an Asus router before, I’d know what I mean.
-If not, check out this post where I lay out their common settings and features.
-Among those, the ET12 has all the core features — it’s not a gaming machine.
+If you have used an Asus router before, you'd know what I mean.
+If not, check out this post, where I lay out their common settings and features.
+Among those, the ET12 has all the core features -- it's not a gaming machine.